0x00Duke/BetOnChain/README.md

   What is the process?

-  1. From the constructor, we mint the inital supply of the BetOnChain Token (BocToken) based on an Input (TBA, which token?)
+  1. From the constructor, we mint the inital supply of the BetOnChain Token (BocToken) based on an initial number of ETH

   2. The user can then bet.
 A NFT is minted for the bet

-  3. If the user has done a succesful bet, then an achievement NFT is minted
+  3. If the user has done a bet, then an achievement NFT is minted

+**Challenges we have encountered**

+ * Finding the right API

+ * Finding a good mix between having APIs called from the backend and having source inputs through Chainlink

+ * Set up of the Chainlink node on the Cloud

 **Next steps**

   * Adding a treasury.
-Indeed the main added value of blockchain is giving the possibility of a user to be the sole owner of the funds and manage its custody
+Indeed the main added value of blockchain is giving the possibility of a user to be the sole owner of the funds and manage its custody - so the user can withdraw funds at any time.
+This feature is not always available in Web 2.0 betting platform - hence the major benefit from blockchain in this case

-  * TBA
+  * Chainlink hackathon?

-**Main sources**

 **Team**